-We started our explanation of Atisha’s text and we saw that he was speaking about the stages with which we develop or progress as we go along the spiritual path.
-And we saw that one way of describing how we progress is that our scope or aim of our goal gets progressively greater.
-And this is described in terms of these three spiritual scopes or persons of three spiritual scopes.
-And then we spoke about the initial scope yesterday.
+We started our explanation of Atisha’s text, and we saw that he was speaking about the stages by which we develop or progress along the spiritual path.
+We saw that one way of describing how we progress is that the scope or aim of our goal gets progressively greater.
+This is described in terms of the three spiritual scopes or persons of three spiritual scopes.
+We spoke about the initial scope yesterday.

-This word that Atisha uses for the three types of spiritual persons is quite interesting.
+This word that Atisha uses for the three types of spiritual “persons” is quite interesting.
 It’s the word purusha in Sanskrit.
-Purusha is actually a technical term that appears in Hindu philosophy and it makes me wonder whether or not there’s a certain connotation to it from that.
-Because we have two categories in this Samkhya school of Hindu philosophy: there’s something called matter, primal matter, and then purusha as opposed to that.
-And purusha is speaking more about the mind that goes on from lifetime to lifetime, and so more like the person in terms of what goes on from lifetime to lifetime.
-That’s why I think that he’s not talking about individual people, but he’s talking about our state of mind as it progresses from lifetime to lifetime and as it progresses to enlightenment.
+Purusha is actually a technical term that appears in Hindu philosophy, and it makes me wonder whether or not there’s a certain connotation to it arising from that.
+We have two categories in the Samkhya school of Hindu philosophy: there’s something called matter, primal matter, and then purusha is opposed to that.
+Purusha is speaking more about the mind that goes on from lifetime to lifetime, and so more like the “person” in terms of what goes on from lifetime to lifetime.
+That’s why I think that Atisha’s not talking about individual people, but he’s talking about our state of mind as it progresses from lifetime to lifetime and as it progresses to enlightenment.

-That’s why, when we think in terms of following the entire path, even when we are on a Mahayana level or a tantra Mahayana level, still this initial scope is absolutely essential as a foundation, because we are going to need to have precious human life, the ability to continue our practice in the future as well.
-So if we don’t take measures now to insure our future lives, then we’re going to be in big trouble when we die.
+That’s why, when we think in terms of following the entire path, even when we are on a Mahayana level or a tantra Mahayana level, still this initial scope is absolutely essential as a foundation.
+This is because we are going to need to have a precious human life, the ability to continue our practice in the future as well.
+If we don’t take measures now to ensure our future lives, we’re going to be in big trouble when we die.
 Because at the time of our death, if we haven’t reached liberation or enlightenment, which is most likely going to be the case, then we could feel, “Oh, this was all a big waste.”

-But if we’ve made provisions for having continuing conducive circumstances in the future and it being even better circumstances, then we can feel, “In this lifetime I’ve taken a few steps in that direction, very good,” and “I’ll be able to continue,” and die with great peace of mind.
-It’s important not to look at this initial scope as just, “I want to be reborn in heaven, or a paradise, and everything is going to be so wonderful.”
+However, if we’ve made provisions for having continued conducive circumstances in the future and for them being even better circumstances, then we can feel, “In this lifetime I’ve taken a few steps in that direction; very good,” and “I’ll be able to continue,” and die with great peace of mind.
+It’s important not to look at this initial scope as just, “I want to be reborn in heaven or a paradise, and everything is going to be so wonderful.”
 That’s not really the point of this initial scope.

 (4) Anyone with the nature to turn his or her back on the pleasures of compulsive existence and to turn back negative impulses of karma, and who takes keen interest in merely his or her own state of peace, is known as a person of intermediate spiritual scope.